 In the following screenshot, we can see the information about the SPF record that is used by the organization – o365info.com

-In our scenario, the organization mail infrastructure is hosted at Office 365 (Exchange Online) mail infrastructure.
+In our scenario, the organization mail infrastructure is hosted in Office 365 (Exchange Online) mail infrastructure.

 Only Office 365 mail server consider as “authorized mail servers” that can send an E-mail message on behalf of o365info.com recipients.